aishpant/attribute-documentation/README.md

 The script will fill in the 'Date' and the 'KernelVersion' fields for found attributes.
 The 'Contact' details is prompted for once, and the others 'What' and 'Description' are prompted for every attribute.
-The entered description will be following by hints as below.
+The entered description will be followed by hints, as shown in a generated file below.

 ```